MachineMetrics Unveils Revolutionary Automated Schedule Intelligence Solution Read the Press Release

 What is Analytics in Manufacturing?

-Manufacturing data analytics uses machine, operational, and system data to manage and optimize production, including key functions such as maintenance, quality, and planning.
+Data analytics in manufacturing industry uses machine, operational, and system data to manage and optimize production, including key functions such as maintenance, quality, and planning.
 With accurate and real-time data, manufacturers can make better, faster decisions.

 Manufacturers have used data to improve efficiency and advance their market share for many years.
 But the most significant change today is how data is collected.
 Many companies still use fragmented, traditional methods for data capture, with staff manually checking and recording factors, filling forms, and writing down operation and maintenance histories for the machines on the floor.
 Unfortunately, these methods are highly inaccurate due to human errors.
 They are also time-consuming, open to bias, and do not generate the quality of analysis required for accurate decision-making.